 Crime Victim Representation: The Marsy Project

-Together, these three agencies help survivors and victims of crime navigate the criminal legal system by providing them with situation-specific legal advice in a confidential and attorney-client privileged context.
+We help survivors and victims of crime navigate the criminal legal system by providing them with situation-specific legal advice in a confidential and attorney-client privileged context.

 Protecting survivors’ rights and voices